Mesozoic: Cretaceous

 The Early Cretaceous spans from 145 to 100 million years ago.
-The Early Cretaceous saw the expansion of seaways and a decline in diversity of sauropods, stegosaurs, and other high-browsing groups, with sauropods particularly scarce in North America.
+The Early Cretaceous saw the expansion of seaways and a decline in diversity of sauropods, stegosaurs, and other high-browsing groups, with sauropods particularly scarce in North America, setting the stage for the late-Cretaceous Sauropod hiatus there.
+Some island-hopping dinosaurs, such as Eustreptospondylus, evolved to cope with the coastal shallows and small islands of ancient Europe.
+Other dinosaurs rose up to fill the empty space that the Jurassic-Cretaceous extinction left behind, such as Carcharodontosaurus and Spinosaurus.
 Seasons came back into effect and the poles got seasonally colder, but some dinosaurs still inhabited the polar forests year round, such as Leaellynasaura and Muttaburrasaurus.
 The poles were too cold for crocodiles, and became the last stronghold for large amphibians such as Koolasuchus.
 Pterosaurs got larger as genera such as Tapejara and Ornithocheirus evolved.
 Mammals continued to expand their range: eutriconodonts produced fairly large, wolverine-like predators such as Repenomamus and Gobiconodon, early therians began to expand into metatherians and eutherians, and cimolodont multituberculates went on to become common in the fossil record.

 The Late Cretaceous spans from 100 to 66 million years ago.
 The Late Cretaceous featured a cooling trend that would continue in the Cenozoic Era.
 Eventually, tropics were restricted to the equator and areas beyond the tropic lines experienced extreme seasonal changes in weather.
 Dinosaurs still thrived, as new taxa such as Tyrannosaurus, Ankylosaurus, Triceratops and hadrosaurs dominated the food web.
 In the oceans, mosasaurs ruled, filling the role of the ichthyosaurs, which, after declining, had disappeared in the Cenomanian-Turonian boundary event.
 Though pliosaurs had gone extinct in the same event, long-necked plesiosaurs such as Elasmosaurus continued to thrive.
 Flowering plants, possibly appearing as far back as the Triassic, became truly dominant for the first time.
 Pterosaurs in the Late Cretaceous declined for poorly understood reasons, though this might be due to tendencies of the fossil record, as their diversity seems to be much higher than previously thought.
 Birds became increasingly common and diversified into a variety of enantiornithe and ornithurine forms.
 Though mostly small, marine hesperornithes became relatively large and flightless, adapted to life in the open sea.
 Metatherians and primitive eutherian also became common and even produced large and specialised genera such as Didelphodon and Schowalteria.
 Still, the dominant mammals were multituberculates, cimolodonts in the north and gondwanatheres in the south.
 At the end of the Cretaceous, the Deccan Traps and other volcanic eruptions were poisoning the atmosphere.
 As this continued, it is thought that a large meteor smashed into Earth 66 million years ago, creating the Chicxulub Crater in an event known as the K-Pg Extinction (formerly K-T), the fifth and most recent mass extinction event, in which 75% of life became extinct, including all non-avian dinosaurs.